SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ### About Dice and DieHandle API

-It is worth to spend some times looking at the relationship between `DieHandle` and `Dice`.
+It is worth spending some time looking at the relationship between `DieHandle` and `Dice`.
 A die handle is composed of dice.
 What is an important design decision is that the API of the main behavior (`roll`) is the same for a die or a die handle.
 You can send the message `roll` to a die or a die handle.
 This is an important property.

 Why?
-Because it means that from a client perspective, they can treat the receiver without having to take care about the kind of object it is manipulating.
+Because it means that from a client's perspective, they can treat the receiver without having to take care about the kind of object it is manipulating.
 A client just sends the message `roll` to an object and gets back a number (as shown in Figure *@figDieHandleComposition@*).
-The client is not concerned by the fact that the receiver is composed out a simple object or a complex one.
+The client is not concerned by the fact that the receiver is composed of a simple object or a complex one.
 Such design decision supports the _Don't ask, tell_ principle.

 ![A polymorphic API supports the _Don't ask, tell_ principle.](figures/DiceHandleComposition.pdf width=60&label=figDieHandleComposition)

 **Important** Offering polymorphic API is a tenet of good object-oriented design.
 It enforces the _Don't ask, tell_ principle.
 Clients do not have to worry about the type of the objects to which they talk to.

-For example we can write the following expression that adds a die and a dieHandle to a collection and collects the different values (we convert the result into an array so that we can print it in the book).
+For example, we can write the following expression that adds a die and a dieHandle to a collection and collects the different values (we convert the result into an array so that we can print it in the book).

 ```testcase=true
 | col |